 A few days ago on the blog we asked, “Why NTDs?”.

 NTDs are directly tied to many other global health issues and the impacts of NTD treatment go beyond health benefits.
-Recently, Hudson Institute’s Center for Science in Public Policy in partnership with the Global Network for Neglected Tropical Diseases, published a new report to highlight the links between NTDs and socio-economic prosperity.
+Recently, Global Network for Neglected Tropical Diseases, published a new report to highlight the links between NTDs and socio-economic prosperity.
 The paper found NTD control and elimination efforts to be both inexpensive and highly effective, especially when paired with other major disease treatment efforts, making NTD programs one of the most cost-effective public health interventions available.

 Today, Hudson Institute and the Global Network hosted a panel event to discuss the paper’s findings.
 Dr. Neeraj Mistry, Managing Director of the Global Network, moderated the event, where panelists included:

 - Don Bundy, Lead Health and Education Specialist at The World Bank